23kash05/CISHack-GIT/README.md

 ### Note:
 ```
-The icons may not work since i dont have accounts for ten :)
+The icons may not work since i dont have accounts for them :)
 ```